Are you a writer or blogger? Email email@example.com to share your content with over 200,000 FabWoman readers

-As naturalistas, there is no way one can escape twists.
-There are just some days when you do not want your hair in a fro or puff, the twists would be a perfect protective styling option.
+As naturalistas, there are just some days when you do not want your hair in a fro or puff, the twists would therefore be a perfect protective styling option.

 Below are easy steps on how to achieve a good twist.